FunctionLab/sei-framework/README.md

 - `<hg-version>`: Reference FASTA.
 By default the framework accepts `hg19` or `hg38` coordinates.
 - `<output-dir>`: Path to output directory (will be created if does not exist)
 - `--cuda`: Optional, use this flag if running on a CUDA-enabled GPU.

+We provide `test.vcf` (hg19 coordinates) so you can try running this command once you have installed all the requirements.
+Additionally, `run_pipeline.gpu_node.sh` is an example SLURM script with the same expected input arguments if you need to submit your job to a compute cluster.

 ### Outputs